2023 Best Journalism Schools in the Middle Atlantic Region

 Request Information

-St. Bonaventure University ranked #8 on this year’s Best Journalism Schools in the Middle Atlantic Region list.
-Located in the remote town of Saint Bonaventure, St. Bonaventure is a private not-for-profit school with a small student population.
+St. Bonaventure University landed the #8 spot in the 2023 rankings for the best journalism programs.
+Located in the remote town of Saint Bonaventure, St. Bonaventure is a private not-for-profit college with a small student population.

 The average amount in student loans that journalism majors at St. Bonaventure take out is $27,000.